mehulagg/gitlab_test/doc/development/documentation/styleguide.md

    directory names, branch names, and anything that generates a path.
 1. When creating or renaming a file or directory and it has more than one word in its name, use underscores (`_`) instead of spaces or dashes.
 For example, proper naming would be `import_project/import_from_github.md`.
-This applies to image files as well as markdown files.
+This applies to image files as well as Markdown files.
 1. For image files, do not exceed 100KB.
 1. Do not upload video files to the product repositories.
    [Link or embed videos](#videos) instead.